edenchiang/play-with-oocsi/remote-servo/README.md

       ![COM port check in Arduino](images/check-port-name-UNO.png)

   - Third, check the type of the data as reading messages from OOCSI, in this case, it should be an integer.
+  - Forth, make sure the serial monitor of Arduino IDE is off!!
+Otherwise, the serial port will be occupied, then the Proceesing side won't be able to get or send data through it.

 - What about the rest of the files: `oocsi_auto_sender`, `UNO_Knob`, and `COM_port_checker`?